mikro-orm/mikro-orm/docs/docs/entity-schema.md

 > Using this approach, metadata caching is automatically disabled as it is not needed.

+#### Using DTO class
+It is very common to define a DTO (Data Transfer Object) to validate incoming request bodies and pass the request body data on to the other parts of your application.
+If you pass the DTO directly to the `create` method it could lead to unexpected results.
+The data for the `create` method should be provided as a POJO (Plain Old JS Object `{}`).

+You can achieve this by letting your DTO class extend the `PlainObject` class.
+This way MikroORM knows it should be treated as such.

 ## Using custom entity classes

 You can optionally use custom class for entity instances.